Salesforce Account Planning

 - Firstly, account planning methodologies have become too complex and theoretical.
 Most importantly, The Salesforce Account Planning templates thrust down to the account managers are just a checkbox item filled once before the year and forgotten.

 - It's not that Account Planning is only tactical.
 Perhaps it’s more strategic now.
 Moreover, the strategy is in thinking of a better solution to the customer that they haven't thought about.
 Earlier the strategy was supplying to the customer’s defined strategy.

 So how do we solve this?

 You can solve this by enabling Account planning in Salesforce CRM.
 Salesforce is one of the most popular customer relationship management tools in the world.
-It helps the sales team to automate their daily tasks and provide them with valuable insights of customers.
-Sales Account Planning is one of the most important sales tasks but mostly executed outside of CRM.
+It helps the sales team to automate their daily tasks and provide them with valuable insights into customers.
+Sales Account Planning is one of the most important sales tasks that is mostly executed outside of CRM.
 The complexity increases, because there are a lot of third-party integrations necessary.
-To optimize this, the sales team must be empowered to execute account planning inside the CRM.
+To optimize this, the sales team must be empowered with account planning software to execute account planning inside the CRM.

 What would this entail?

 The components of the strategic account planning process could be

 - There is a lot of user-created data that already exists in Salesforce - Contacts, Opportunities …

 - Salesforce has plenty of tools to pull intelligence around accounts, contacts from social networks, and the internet.